ranas-experiments/100-days-of-code/log.md

 **Today's progress**: Continued reading on array methods.

 **Thoughts**: This is really boring to me, the as when i was learning about string methods and such.
 Ugh i just wish this would end soon.

+### Day 52: October 12th

+**Today's progress**: Continued reading on array methods and practiced a bit.

+**Thoughts**: Funny how one day's sleep can make a difference in how much I grasp a concept.
+Splice method seems so easier today compared to yesterday.
+Tomorrow I will do more practice and hopefuly end this method-reading suffering.